 Crossing any international border can feel daunting.
-But with a little guidance, and some expert advise, your border crossing into Mexico will be a snap.
-Mexico is a friendly place, and Mexicans are proud of their heritage, their land, and their many artisan products.
+But with a knowledgable guide and some expert advise, your border crossing into Mexico will be a snap!
+Mexico is a friendly place, and Mexicans are proud of their heritage, their land, their cuisine, and their many artisan products.
 So it should come as no surprise that you'll feel more than welcome visiting Mexico...
 Bienvenido!

 TOURS DEPARTING FROM THE UNITED STATES

 For same-day and multi-day tours from the U.S., you will meet your guide and depart from one of our two designated meeting points on the US-side of the Mexican border at:

 San Ysidro, California - South of San Diego (the Tijuana crossing - most of our tours utilize this crossing)

 Tecate, California - Southeast of San Diego (the Tecate crossing)

 Your guide will be on foot, and will meet you at one of our designated meeting locations on the U.S. side of the Mexican border.
 You will then cross Southbound on foot with your guide through the Mexican border inspection station (the border crossing facilities are well patrolled and very secure).
 Upon booking your tour, we will email you detailed driving, parking, and meeting directions for the designated border meeting point you have selected.
 At the end of your tour, you will be dropped off directly in front of the pedestrian border crossing facility on the Mexican side of the border (this is a secure facility), then cross back through U.S. Customs & Immigration by foot.
 You may elect to cross the border immediately, or stay in Mexico to explore a little more on your own.